codeforkjeff/dbt-sqlite/README.md

 stripped from the output of `ref()` and from SQL everywhere.
 It still needs to be set in the configuration and is used by dbt internally.

 - Schema are implemented as attached database files.
+(SQLite conflates databases and schemas.)

-SQLite automatically assigns 'main' to the database file you initially connect to.
-(TODO: add warning about references and renaming schemas/database files, and what creating/schemas does)
+  - SQLite automatically assigns 'main' to the file you initially connect to, so this must be defined in your profile.
+Other schemas defined in your profile get attached when database connection is created.

+  - If dbt needs to create a new schema, it will be created in `schema_directory`.
+  Dropping a schema results in dropping all its relations but NOT detaching the database, since this may result in a confusing conflict with the schemas you defined in your profile.

+  - Schema names are stored in view definitions, so when you access a non-'main' database file outside dbt, you'll need to attach it using the same name, or the views won't work.

   - SQLite does not allow views in one schema (i.e. database file) to reference objects in another schema.
 You'll get this error from SQLite: "view [someview] cannot reference objects in database [somedatabase]".
 You must set `materialized='table'` in models that reference other schemas.

 - Materializations are simplified: they drop and re-create the model, instead of doing the backup-and-swap-in new mode that the other dbt database adapters